nathansam/tofameta/README.md

 ## Introduction

-R scripts/ data for Lucaciu & Constantine-Cooke et al. pooled analysis of tofacitinib efficacy & safety.
+R scripts/ data for Lucaciu & Constantine-Cooke et al. *Real-world experience with tofacitinib in ulcerative colitis - a systematic review and meta-analysis of observational studies*.
 The scripts have been written by Nathan Constantine-Cooke https://github.com/nathansam and are licensed under the MIT license.